inet-framework/inet-tutorials/_docs/wireless/step5.md

 ## The model

-To turn on interference modeling, we set the `ignoreInterference` parameter in the receiver part of `IdealRadio` to `false`.
-Interference range is the `interferenceRange` parameter of `IdealRadio`'s transmitter part, so we set that to 500m.
+To turn on interference modeling, we set the `ignoreInterference` parameter in the receiver part of `UnitDiskRadio` to `false`.
+Interference range is the `interferenceRange` parameter of `UnitDiskRadio`'s transmitter part, so we set that to 500m.

 We expect that although host B will not be able to receive host A's transmissions, those transmission will still cause interference with other